eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- hardware design
 	- software integration
 	- product testing and validation
++ Strong knowledge of SOC SW development, such as Nvidia Tegra, T.I.
+TDA series, Qualcomm Snapdragon.
++ skill set:
+	- As a Software Engineer in computer vision/deep learning, you will be developing the “eye” of our vehicles.
+This includes designing, training, and evaluating perception solutions, specifically, large scale image/LIDAR data classification, segmentation, tracking, etc. You will also research and apply state-of-the-art computer vision algorithms into production.
+	- Strong programming skills in C/C++ or Python
+	- Strong mathematics and analytical skills
+	- Work experience in deep learning platforms such as Caffe or Tensorflow
+	- Minimum of a Masters Degree in Computer Science or equivalent with 3+ years experiences of deep/machine learning or computer vision
+	- Work experience with LIDAR data is preferred
++ skill set:
+	- Knowledge in digital logic for HW safety/protection – ECC, Parity, WDT etc.
+	- Experience in AMBA AXI, AHB, and APB protocols
+	- Experience in lint checks, synthesis, and timing analysis
+	- Knowledge in Automotive ISO 26262 Functional Safety Standard is a plus.
+	- Experience with DSP, Datapath design and floating-point math a plus
+	- Understanding of GPU/AI/ML Processor architecture
++ skill set:
+	- Feature engineering infrastructure
+		* Feature engineering infra
+	- Develop and maintain a set of frameworks, APIs and tools on top of Tensorflow that enable a fast research to production lifecycle
+	- Provide tooling to help ML practitioners evaluate, debug, and improve ML algorithms, data and hyperparameters
+	- Web app for managing data lineage, experiment / metadata / artifacts, visualizing metrics (P/R, custom metrics etc.) and data distribution
+	- Collaborate with other Bets to productionize ML research (e.g. PBT, AutoML, Model/Data understanding, compression)
+	- Apply software engineering rigor on ML (CI/CD, automation etc.)
+	- Optimize everything around the nets (pruning, quantization etc.) and robotics system performance analysis / optimization through hardware/software co-play
+	- BS, MS or PhD in Computer Science, similar technical field of study, or equivalent practical experience
+	- Passion in making things run fast
+	- Experience programming in Python or C++.
+	- Elementary Tensorflow and Machine Learning knowledge
+	- Experience building and architecting large-scale, production quality backend systems, especially in applied machine learning or data pipeline
+	- Familiar with TensorFlow
+	- Familiar with parallel / distributed systems
+	- Experience with modern web stack /data visualization techniques (e.g. Angular, JavaScript/TypeScript).
+	- Experience with embedded / real time / robotics systems, and performance optimizations
+	- Experience with machine learning compiler / runtime or GPU/AI accelerator
+	- Experience/interest with ML acceleration ( compression, quantization, pruning etc.)
+	- Experience with metrics and evaluation for large systems
+	- SRE/Devops and passionate about applying software engineering best practices to ML
 + skill set:
 	- GrAI Matter Labs is looking for a talented Senior AI Processor Architect to help us shape the next generation of our GrAI Core Architecture and its pre- and post-processing peripherals (such as image processing, FFT, IFFT...).
 As a Senior Core Architect you will own the specifications of one or more components of our core architecture.
 You will analyse the performance of our processors for selected applications, and propose, quantify and specify architectural features and optimisations to improve the performance, cost and power consumption of our next generation GrAI Core.
 	- You are expected to play a key role in innovation, working with partners on benchmarking and optimizing architectural features to match the needs of the application and efficiently mapping and prototyping them on the company’s architecture, as well as adapting such concepts to work in production-grade systems.